-Demand response provides an opportunity for consumers to play a significant role in the operation of the electric grid by choosing to reduce, shift or flex their electricity use during periods of high demand or in response to other system-wide needs, typically in exchange for a payment.
+Demand response provides an opportunity for consumers to play a significant role in the operation of the electricity grid by choosing to reduce, shift or flex their electricity use during periods of high demand or in response to other system-wide needs, typically in exchange for a payment.

 A demand response capable appliance is able to receive a signal that turns it off or reduces its power setting.
-That signal can be sent remotely (e.g. via the internet or a wireless/mobile network) by the owner of the appliance itself or, if they agree, by another party on their behalf (this agents would require the owner’s consent and could only manage the appliances under agreed conditions).
+That signal can be sent remotely (e.g. via the internet or a wireless/mobile network) by the owner of the appliance itself or, if they agree, by another party on their behalf (this agent would require the owner’s consent and could only manage the appliances under agreed conditions).